Comping (jazz)

 "Charleston" rhythm, simple rhythm commonly used in comping.

 In jazz, comping (an abbreviation of accompaniment; or possibly from the verb, to "complement") is the chords, rhythms, and countermelodies that bassists, keyboard players (piano or organ), guitar players, or drummers use to support a musician's improvised solo or melody lines.
 It is also the action of accompanying, and the left-hand part of a solo pianist.

 Types

 In a standard jazz combo, the pianist or guitarist typically comps during the horn and double bass solos by improvising chords and countermelodies.
+Traditional jazz comping by guitar, banjo or piano goes in principle with playing a chord on every beat (continual playing).
+Modern jazz comping goes with more space, mostly on rhythmical interesting moments and it don't have the continual playing of trad. jazz comping.

 The chordal accompaniment used in jazz is different from the chordal accompaniment style used in many types of popular music, such as rock and folk.